-Nepal brought its consitition into effect in September 2015, fulfilling a decades-old wish of many Nepali people to write a statue through their elected representatives.
+Nepal brought its constitution into effect in September 2015, fulfilling a decades-old wish of many Nepali people to write a statue through their elected representatives.
 The constitution, for the first time in Nepal’s history, brings together seven provinces in a federation and promises more robust social justice by, among other things, ensuring greater representation of previously underrepresented groups and sections of society in the political process.
+Federal parliament, provincial assemblies and local governments were elected in 2017.

 Technical support provided to a federal parliamentary committee to conduct post-legislative scrutiny